A faster algorithm for Vertex Cover parameterized by solution size: Branching on 5-vertices

 Thus, in all cases, $\deg_{G'}(t) \geq 2$.
 Now, suppose $G'$ has an indset $I$ with $\surp_{G'}(I) \leq 0$.
 Since $\mindeg(G') \geq 2$, necessarily $|I| \geq 2$.
 Then $\surp_{G - N[x]}(I \cup \{y \}) \leq 0 + \deg_{G - N[x]}(y) - 1 = 2$.
 So $G - N[x]$ would be 3-vul and we would branch on $x$ at Line 8. \end{proof}

-\begin{observation} After Line 10 of algorithm {\tt Branch5-2}, any 4-vertex has at most one 5-neighbor and is not part of any 4-cycle. \end{observation} \begin{proof} Consider a 4-vertex $v$.
-If $v$ has two 5-neighbors we would branch at Line 6 or Line 10, depending if they were adjacent or not.
+\begin{observation} After Line 10 of algorithm {\tt Branch5-2}, any 4-vertex $v$ has at most one 5-neighbor and is not part of any 4-cycle. \end{observation} \begin{proof} If $v$ has two 5-neighbors we would branch at Line 4 or Line 10, depending if they were adjacent or not.
 Now consider a four-cycle $v, x_1, x_2, x_3$.
 By \Cref{line7structprop}, we have $\deg(x_2) \leq 4$.
-Thus, by \Cref{u1prop}, both $x_1$ and $x_3$ have degree 5; that is, $v$ has two 5-neighbors, which is what we have showed is impossible. \end{proof}
+Thus, by \Cref{u1prop}, we have $\deg(x_1) = \deg(x_3) = 5$; that is, $v$ has two 5-neighbors, which is what we have showed is impossible. \end{proof}